-No evidence was found that outbreaks of microbial pathogens significantly impact populations of the key characterising Cladophora and Ulva spp.
+No evidence was found that outbreaks of microbial pathogens significantly impact populations of the key characterizing Cladophora and Ulva spp.
 Resistance to this pressure is therefore assessed as ‘High’ and recovery as ‘High’ (by default) so that the biotope is considered to be ‘Not sensitive’

 The winkle Littorina littorea and the limpet Patella vulgata occur in low densities in this biotope and may be gathered by hand.
-However, as these are not key characterising species the biotope is not considered sensitive to their removal or the reduction in grazing pressure that may result.
-The key characterising Ulva spp. may be collected from the wild for use in pharmaceuticals and food.
+However, as these are not key characterizing species the biotope is not considered sensitive to their removal or the reduction in grazing pressure that may result.
+The key characterizing Ulva spp. may be collected from the wild for use in pharmaceuticals and food.
 Removal of this species in high quantities would alter the character of the biotope, resulting in reclassification.
 Resistance to harvesting is assessed as ‘Low’ as the genus, is relatively large, attached and accessible and therefore has no escape or other avoidance mechanisms.
 Resilience is assessed as ‘High’ as cleared areas will be readily colonised.
 Sensitivity is therefore assessed as ‘Low’.

 Sensitivity assessment.
-Removal of a large percentage of the characterising species would alter the character of the biotope, so that it was a bare rock pool.
+Removal of a large percentage of the characterizing species would alter the character of the biotope, so that it was a bare rock pool.
 Resistance is therefore assessed as ‘Low’ and recovery as ‘High’ and sensitivity is therefore assessed as 'Low'.

 |Habitats Directive Annex 1||Reefs|